jjjawad/ai-accounting-cfo/buildlog.md

   * Central mock data module added for Step 6, covering overview metrics, income/expense series, transactions, VAT summary, PDC items, cashflow forecast, and chat history.
 Data is not yet wired into the UI; currently imported only for console verification. `buildlog.md` was updated by appending this entry without modifying any existing content.

-### STEP 6.2 ó Wire Dashboard Summary Cards to Mock Overview Data ó Completed
+### STEP 6.2 ÔøΩ Wire Dashboard Summary Cards to Mock Overview Data ÔøΩ Completed

 * Date: December 4, 2025
 * Files CREATED: